- 4 hrs ago Daily Horoscope 07 December 2019

 Tulsi vrat is also called Tulsi Puja or Utwan Dwadashi and it is a festival that is widely celebrated in the southern part of India.
 It is observed on the 12th day of Shukla Paksha in the month of Karthik.
-This year Tulsi Vivah will be perfromed on 19 November 2018.
+This year, in 2019, the Tulsi Vivah will be performed on 09 November.
 Here are some details on why Tulsi Vrat is observed.

 The Legends Behind Tulsi Puja